-The Okavango Delta is life in its purest form.
-These sparkling clear and clean waters are the pulse of this region, attracting all things wild from herons and other species of birds to the elephant, predators and prey.
-Intimate and exclusive camps such as Kanana allow guests to maximize their experience.
+Experience life in its purest form at Kanana camp in the Okavango Delta.
+The sparkling clear and clean waters are the pulse of this region, attracting all things wild from herons and other species of birds to elephant and other predators and prey.
+Intimate and exclusive luxury Botswana safari camps such as Kanana allow guests to maximize their experience.
 There are no crowds and no safari vehicles fighting for the best views.
 It is an unforgettable experience and should not be missed in any Botswana itinerary.

 Kanana Camp, found in the remote inner reaches of the Okavango Delta, is an important part of a Botswana safari.
 Eight luxury-style tents accommodate up to 16 people and are raised to ensure all guests have views of the floodplains.
 Inside Kanana’s tents is a color scheme of rich neutrals, crisp whites, and turquoise, the essence of 1920’s explorer chic.
 Firstly, you can prepare for the day in your en suite bathroom, outfitted with flushing toilets and hot running water.
 In addition, comfortable beds ensure you drift away into African dreams easily.